Tuesday, April 28, 2009

 From here on, I’m assuming you’re using one half of the dough, like I did.
 So if you’re making both at once, assume I’m talking about each half (maybe a no-brainer, but I just thought I’d warn you).

+Cover a cookie sheet with some parchment.
+Roll the dough out into a rectangle about ¼ inch thick.
+Transfer the dough to the parchment and make slightly angled parallel cuts down both of the long sides of the rectangle, about 1/3 of the way in (good images to show how this is done can be found here.
 Spoon your filling of choice (I’ll describe what I used below) down the middle of the rectangle, and fold the flaps (alternating sides) over it, tucking in the ends.
 Spray cooking oil onto a piece of plastic wrap, and place it over the braid.
 Place in a warm-ish place and let rise for two hours or so, preheating the oven to 400 degrees toward the end of the rising time.

 Brush the almond milk over the top of the braid, pop it into the oven and bake for 10 minutes.
 Then rotate the pan 180 degrees, lower the oven temperature to 350 degrees, and bake for 15-20 minutes more, until golden brown.